8 ways to bridge the great divide between you, your teen, and social media.

 I strive to be someone my kids want to talk to and be with.
 Yes, It’s true, I am not their first choice.
 And I also have to be curious about why they might not want to talk to me.
 When I stop to think about it, I don’t know if I would like to talk to myself when I am with my kids.
 I try to slip in a teaching moment or start lecturing.
 I have found when I can lighten up and enjoy myself, they want to talk to me.

 - Become conscious of the ways you are using technology

 It’s easy to focus on the amount of time my teen uses technology, but if I’m honest, I am not much better.
-I get distracted by work deadlines, blog writing, e-mails and social media posts.
+I get distracted by work deadlines, blog writing, e-mails, and social media posts.
 There doesn’t seem to be enough time in the day to get it all done.
-If I want my teen to use technology responsibly, I to need to have a healthy balance between on-line and off-line time.
+If I want my teen to use technology responsibly, I do need to have a healthy balance between online and offline time.

-- Be intentional to spend technology free time together
+- Be intentional about spending technology-free time together

 Think outside of the box.
 What are some activities that are fun and different that we can do with our kids?
 (Click here for some ideas).
 I have a friend that recently took her girls on the el-train to a museum in downtown Chicago—just for the pure adventure of it.
 Get everybody on board by allowing your kids a turn to suggest the next activity.